A Registered 501(c)3 Public Charity

 The Preston S. Hartley PTSD Veteran Memorial Fund, established in 2017, is a tribute to the memory and life of our son Preston Hartley.
 Distributions are awarded to Veterans who are dealing with Post Traumatic Stress (PTSD) and would benefit from a trained Service Dog.
 These donations will assist in the cost of training and obtaining a Service Dog for these Veterans.
 Donations will be made locally in Austin, Texas and surrounding areas.

-During middle school, Preston was involved in soccer and football and playing the cello in the symphony.
-Maintaining a part-time job from age 16 on, Preston attended and graduated with honors from McNeil High School.
-Soon after graduation, he joined the Army and became a member of the 1st Cavalry Division at Fort Hood.
+Preston was born December 21, 1985 and lost his battle with PTSD on April 14, 2017.
+Preston joined the Army shortly after graduation and became a member of the 1st Cavalry Division at Fort Hood.
 During his service, Preston did two tours in Iraq, having been Stop-Lossed after his first tour.
 During his second tour, Preston was promoted to Sergeant and became fluent in Spanish and German.
 Many of his military comrades recall that he was always cracking jokes, laughing and making others smile.